petarivanovv9/Scrabble-Engine/README.md

 #### struct SavedGameData

 ### Parser.swift
-That's a file that store information about static class which has useful methods for parsing and extracting information from the configuration files.
+Here is the Player static class that has useful methods for parsing and extracting information from the configuration files.
 #### Properties
 #### Methods